kudobuilder/kudo/keps/0010-package-manager.md

 As more and more developers seed our `kubebuilder/operators` repository with incredibly important Operators, we need to define how these operators will be made available.

-This KEP aims to define a operator repository structure.
+This KEP aims to define an operator repository structure.
 This structure indirectly impacts other KEPs, e.g., [KEP-0003 CLI](https://github.com/kudobuilder/kudo/blob/master/keps/0003-kep-cli.md), [KEP-0007 CLI Generation](https://github.com/kudobuilder/kudo/blob/master/keps/0007-cli-generation.md) or [KEP-0008 Operator Testing](https://github.com/kudobuilder/kudo/blob/master/keps/0008-operator-testing.md).

 Overall, this KEP captures how we plan to provide a great user experience for installing Operators with KUDO.
 It focuses on: